DataDog/integrations-extras/README.md

 # Datadog Agent Integrations

 Collecting data is cheap; not having it when you need it can be very expensive.
-So we recommened instrumenting as much of your systems and applications as possible.
+So we recommend instrumenting as much of your systems and applications as possible.
 This integrations repository will help you do that by making it easier to create and share new integrations for [Datadog](https://www.datadoghq.com).

 # Adding New Integrations